RESEARCH AND POLICY

-To help realise our ambition for women-owned businesses in Scotland and beyond, Women’s Enterprise Scotland has a strong, on-going focus on policy development.
+To help realise our ambition for women who are either in business or hoping to set up in business in Scotland and beyond, Women’s Enterprise Scotland has a strong, on-going focus on policy influence and development.

-In 2014, we co-founded the Scottish Framework and Action Plan for Women’s Enterprise, the first of it's kind in Europe.
+In 2014, in partnership with the Scottish Government, we co-founded the Scottish Framework and Action Plan for Women’s Enterprise.
 We continue to be a key advisor to the Scottish Government and the Women in Enterprise Implementation Group.
-In addition to providing consultancy services to the Welsh Government on the launch of their framework for Women in Enterprise in Wales in 2019.
-We are members of the Think 20, the "ideas bank" of the central banks and governments comprising the G20.

 Establish a forum for the sharing of experiences and information on the position of women in enterprise in Scotland;

 Enable discussion and debate on the gender gap in enterprise, and seek solutions on how this might be tackled;